ILikeBanana2/ILikeBanana2/README.md

 ★ look at strawpage 4 dni mb,,,, just be a decent person basically,, ALSO,, since it aint on the strawpage,, dont really want hazbin hotel peoplez interacting with me guh

-★ im hella shy,, dont talk so much while playing i just sit around when i hop on here without my sibling u can interact but i dont think you'll get much of a conversation outta me tho,,,, idk what 2 say c+h is fine but i might move away cuz im scared lmao !!!!
+★ im hella shy,, dont talk so much while playing i just sit around when i hop on here without my sibling probably listening 2 music (J GEILS BAND RAUGGHHG u can interact but i dont think you'll get much of a conversation outta me tho,,,, idk what 2 say c+h is fine but i might move away cuz im scared lmao !!!!